 Cost of service revenues.
 The cost of service revenues (excluding inter-segment costs) for the fixed-line segment decreased by 16% from NIS 736 million in 2015 to NIS 617 million in 2016.
 The cost of service revenues in 2015 was negatively affected by expenses in the amount of NIS 88 million that were recorded following the impairment charge on the right of use on international fiber optic cables (NIS 76 million), on computers and information systems (NIS 7 million) and on the communication network (NIS 5 million).
-Compared with the cost of service revenues in 2016 decreased by 5%, reflecting decreases in transmission and communication provider expenses, salaries and related expenses and in depreciation expenses, partially offset by increases in expenses related to payments to internet infrastructure and service providers.
+Compared with the cost of service revenues in 2015, excluding the impact of the impairment charges taken for that year, the cost of service revenues in 2016 decreased by 5%, reflecting decreases in transmission and communication provider expenses, salaries and related expenses and in depreciation expenses, partially offset by increases in expenses related to payments to internet infrastructure and service providers.
 See also note 22 to our consolidated financial statements.

 Selling, marketing, general and administrative expenses.
 Selling, marketing, general and administrative expenses for the fixed-line segment in 2016 amounted to NIS 118 million, a decrease of 12% from NIS 134 million in 2015.
 Selling, marketing, general and administrative expenses for 2015 included expenses in the amount of NIS 10 million that were recorded following the impairment charge on customer relationships (NIS 8 million) and on the trade name (NIS 2 million).
-Compared with selling, marketing, general and administrative expenses in selling, marketing, general and administrative expenses in 2015.
-Selling is a compared with selling is a customer relationship (NIS 8 million) and on the trade name (NIS 2 million).
 Compared with selling, marketing, general and administrative expenses excluding the impact of these impairment charges in 2015, the decrease in selling, marketing, general and administrative expenses in 2016 was 5%.
 See also note 22 to our consolidated financial statements.